nataliebenjes/mastermind2/README.md

 ## User Interface

-You can interact with the game through the provided user interface, which includes:
+Users can interact with the game through the provided user interface, which includes:

 - Ability to guess combinations of 4 numbers
 - View the history of guesses and their feedback
 - Display of the number of guesses remaining

-## Implementation

-You are free to choose the programming languages, tools, frameworks, and libraries you find appropriate within reason.
-The only restriction is not to use a game framework that implements Mastermind.

 ### API Integration